 Iowa’s Annual Performance Report (APR) is submitted annually to the US Department of Education’s Office of Special Education (OSEP).
 OSEP is responsible for the supervision of early intervention programs across the US.
 The APR evaluates Iowa’s efforts to implement the purpose and requirements of early intervention.

 Final submissions for Federal Fiscal Year (FFY) 2013 through FFY 2017 can be found on the Office of Special Education Programs public reporting webpage.
 Submissions from FFY 2018 to the most recent available, can be found on the federal Individuals with Disabilities Act website.
 New reports are available each year in June, and the report available at that time will be from two calendar years ago.
 For example, in June of 2020, the reports for FFY 2018 (2018-19) were finalized and made available.

-Data on eight of the indicators submitted as part of Iowa’s FFY18 APR submitted February 2020 by region.
+Data on eight of the indicators submitted as Part of Iowa’s FFY21 APR submitted February 2023 by region.

-Meeting agendas, once avaiable, can be viewed by clicking on the meeting date.
+Meeting agendas, once available, can be viewed by clicking on the meeting date.